ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `cctpType` (`bool`): Boolean flag for transaction type.
 - **Visibility**: `public`
 - **Modifiers**: `override`
-- **Description**: Overrides the original `withdrawSigned` from `FiberRouter` to revert any transactions, indicating that this operation is not supported in this contract.
+- **Description**: Overrides the original `withdrawSigned` from `FiberRouter` to revert any transactions, as this is only used for gas estimation.

 ### withdrawSignedForGasEstimation
 - **Parameters**: